 The Intoxilyzer 9000 is configured to check it own calibration using an external reference or standard as part of the test sequence.
 This test is known as a dry gas calibration check or Dry Cal Chk for short.
-The purpose of the Dry Cal Chk is to verify that the instrument is producing results with the expected degree of accuracy.
+The purpose of the Dry Cal Chk is to verify that the instrument is working properly and producing results with the expected degree of accuracy.
 Upon initial instrument set up, a cylindrical tank containing a compressed gas of known ethanol level is attached to the instrument.
+The expected alcohol level in this tank is known as the target value for the calibration check.
 During the Dry Cal Chk, the Intoxilyzer 9000: